 La Habra Children’s Museum – a favorite for young children and toddlers with exhibits, hands-on galleries, a caboose, a model train village, a pre-school play park, a science station, and an outdoor dinosaur topiary.
 Through a grant from the Target Corporation, the first Sunday of each month is free.

 Santa Ana -Bowers Museum – Through a grant from the Target Corporation, the 1st Sunday of each month is free.

 Tustin – Marconi Automotive Museum – take self-guided tours of a car collection valued at 30 million dollars!

 Don’t Miss These Additional Orange County day trips and Staycation ideas!

-The OC Zoo – located inside beautiful Irvine Regional Park in the city of Orange.
+The OC Zoo – located inside the beautiful Irvine Regional Park in the city of Orange.

 San Juan Capistrano Mission – a historic landmark and museum, you can take a guided tour, a self-guided tour, or reserve a tour with a docent.